Brown bears like to bathe here

 It's mostly the males that show up so early.
 They haven't seen each other for seven months, and tensions can run high.
 How would you feel after seven months of fasting?
 A bear on its way to its first meal of the season doesn't want to be disturbed by anything or anyone.
 As a precaution, females stay in their winter dens a little longer with their cubs.
 It's only later in the season that the bears will head down to the rivers to feast on protein-rich salmon.

-Where you might call a fumarole a failed geyser, you can call a mud spring a failed fumarole
+While you might call a fumarole a failed geyser, you can call a mud spring a failed fumarole

 Red mud spring (Krasny)

 Further ahead lies an impressive mud spring bubbling away.
 Its name is Krasny, which means red, a reference to the red clay surrounding the mud pot.
 At twelve meters by seventeen, it's by far the largest mud spring in the valley.
-Where you might call a fumarole a failed geyser, you can call a mud spring like this a failed fumarole.
+While you might call a fumarole a failed geyser, you can call a mud spring like this a failed fumarole.
 You see the water bubbling, you see puffs of steam escaping, but the spring fails to produce a constant plume of hot steam.
 There simply isn't enough water available.
 The result is scalding hot mud simmering in a bowl about two meters deep.

 |